 Ranger's

-10.85 pass, the all-time record for a stock Corvette on drag
+10.85 pass, then current record for a stock Corvette on drag

 radial.Listen